HeleneLvS/HeleneLvS/README.md

 ### Hi there 👋
+Welcome to my humble Github profile!
+- 🔭 I’m currently working on putting together a portfolio of my work and my interests focussed on Data Science and Analytics
+- ⚡ Fun fact: I have lived on 4 continents and worked in two countries
+- 🌱 Have an idea for a collaboration?
+Leave me a comment!💬

 <!--
 **HeleneLvS/HeleneLvS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.